-Students who commit serious violations of the Code of Conduct in the categories outlined below will be subject to any or all of the following:
+Students who commit serious violations of the Code of Conduct in the categories outlined below will be subject to any or all of the following at the discretion of School Administration:

-- Student will be issued a warning and referred to the school counsellor.
-Parents will be contacted by the school Principal or designate. - Student shall be suspended from school (Internal or External).
-Re-entry will be contingent upon a meeting between school administration and Parents/Guardians and assurances that the school community will be safe. - Expulsion of the student can be recommended to the school Board. - Parent involvement: The parent is contacted and involved in a plan to take steps to change a specific unacceptable behaviour.
-This may include telephone conversations or meeting with the school personnel.
+- Parents/guardians may be contacted and involved in a plan to take steps to change a specific unacceptable behaviour. - Student may be issued a warning and referred to the school counsellor with parental notification. - Student may be issued an "Extension", providing an opportunity to work with school staff for 30 minutes after school to review the cause and impact of their behaviour. - Student may be suspended from school (Internal or External).
+Re-entry will be contingent upon a successful meeting between school administration and parents/guardians and assurances that the school community will be safe. - Expulsion of the student can be recommended to the school Board in extreme situations.